OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 ### allowCustomDataForDataTypeAny (preview)

 > [!NOTE]
 > The `allowCustomDataForDataTypeAny` property is currently only available in public preview and is only compatible with Windows devices.
-To use this feature, you need to join the [Office Insider program](https://insider.office.com/) and then choose the **Beta Channel** Insider level.
-See [Join the Office Insider Program](https://insider.office.com/join/windows) to learn more.
+To use this feature, you need to join the [Office Insider Program](https://insider.office.com/) and then choose the **Beta Channel** Insider level.
+To learn more, see [Join the Office Insider Program](https://insider.office.com/join/windows).

 The `allowCustomDataForDataTypeAny` property is a boolean data type.
-Setting this value to `true` allows a custom function to accept custom data types as input and output values.
-To learn more, see [Custom functions and custom data types core concepts (preview)](/custom-functions-data-types-concepts.md).
+Setting this value to `true` allows a custom function to accept data types as input and output values.
+To learn more, see [Custom functions and data types core concepts](/custom-functions-data-types-concepts.md).

 Unlike most of the other JSON metadata properties, `allowCustomDataForDataTypeAny` is a top-level property and contains no sub-properties.
 See the preceding [JSON metadata code sample](#json-metadata-example) for an example of how to format this property.